vite-pwa/docs/assets-generator/cli.md

 #### Dark Splash Screens

-If you also want to generate `dark` splash screens, you can provide an empty `darkResizeOptions` option (the generator will set `background` to `black`) or providing any other options.
+If you also want to generate `dark` splash screens, you can provide an empty `darkResizeOptions` option (the generator will set `background: 'black'` and `'fit: 'contain'` if missing) or providing any other options.
 Following with the previous example:
 ```ts
 import {
   combinePresetAndAppleSplashScreens,